Solar Panels in Rhymney, Caerphilly

 How much electricity will solar panels generate in Rhymney?

-Based on Caerphilly data, a 4kWp system in Rhymney generates approximately 3,460 kWh per year, covering 91% of average household use (3,800 kWh/year).
-Caerphilly receives around 1,380 sunshine hours annually.
+Based on Caerphilly regional data, a 4kWp system generates approximately 3,460 kWh per year at a yield of 865 kWh/kWp, covering 91% of average household use (3,800 kWh/year).
+The area receives around 1,380 sunshine hours annually.
+Caerphilly ranks #57 of 102 UK counties, and solar still pays off here thanks to longer summer daylight hours and cooler temperatures that help panels run more efficiently.
 Output peaks between May and August and is lower in winter, though annual generation figures already account for this seasonal variation.
 South-facing roofs at a 30-40° pitch achieve optimal yields, while east or west-facing roofs still produce 80-85% of maximum output.
-Panels generate electricity even on overcast days through diffused light.

 What is the difference between solar PV and solar thermal?